jackgray/narc_arch/docs/source/database.rst

     -   Vertical and horizontal scalability
     -   Distributability accross the cluster
     -   An intuitive, no-code front-end for manipulating data and form creation
-    -   If possible, ability to sync relational database to graph database such as neo4j
+    -   If possible, ability to accommodate graph models

-The proposed solution:
-    -   MongoDB with a sharded configuration, and automatic snapshot backup to MinIO storage
-    -   Budibase for form generation and user interaction
+This document will review some possible options to suite these needs.

 Choosing the right Data Model
 ------------------------------